Kokubunji, Tokyo: Climate

 Kokubunji has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Kokubunji is 14.0 °C. The average annual rainfall is 1647 mm, with September as the wettest month.
 The temperatures are highest on average in August (at around 25.5 °C) and lowest in January (at around 2.6 °C).

 Demographics

-Per Japanese census data, the population of Kokubunji increased rapidly in the 1950s and 1960s.
+Per Japanese census data, the population of Kokubunji increased rapidly in the 1950s and 1960s and has continued to grow at a slower rate since then.

 History

 The area of present-day Kokubunji was part of ancient Musashi Province, and was the site of the Nara period Provincial temple of that province.
 In the post-Meiji Restoration cadastral reform of 1878, the area became part of Kitatama District in Kanagawa Prefecture.
-The village of Kokubunji was created on April 1, 1889 with the establishment of the modern municipalities system.
+The village of Kokubunji was created on April 1, 1889, with the establishment of the modern municipalities system.
 Kitatama District was transferred to the administrative control of Tokyo Metropolis on April 1, 1893.
 Kokubunji was elevated to town status in 1940, and to city status on November 3, 1964.